Jeii23/Pochify/README.md

 Our App

-PochaMate is a Java-based application designed to streamline and automate the scoring and rule management of the popular card game Pocha.
+Pochify is a Java-based application designed to streamline and automate the scoring and rule management of the popular card game Pocha.
 With an intuitive interface and real-time calculations, it enhances gameplay by eliminating manual scorekeeping, making every round smoother and more enjoyable.